 Foster carer 1

-“Looking after someone else’s ‘hurt’ child, reassuring them of their own worth and enabling them to deal with their own pain is both demanding and rewarding.
-Realising that we don’t have the answers but that a comfortable rewarding environment will do for the time being is a great bit of self discovery whilst learning to joke with angry teenagers instead of offering platitudes goes a long way in the development of healthy relationships.
-In short, fostering can create a safe place for a hurt human, it doesn’t always help, but it can and that living with hope makes sharing our home worthwhile.”
+“Looking after someone else’s child, reassuring them of their worth, and enabling them to deal with their pain is demanding but it is extremely rewarding.
+Realising that we don’t have the answers but that a comfortable rewarding environment will do for the time being is a great bit of self-discovery.”

 Foster carer 2